jamesliudotcc/wallet-photos/README.md

 #### Node |> Express

-Only so many new technologies at one time.
-Only so many new technologies at one time.
+I seriously considered implementing this in Flask or Django because I prefer to work in Python.
+But as much as I prefer Python, I know and understand Javascript, Node.js, and Express much better at this stage.

 #### SQLite |> TypeORM |> PostgreSQL |> TypeORM

-I chose SQLite to ease deployment (one less server to configure!) and so that eventually I will be able to use embedded SQLite to make an offline-first mobile experience.
+I initially chose SQLite to ease deployment (one less server to configure!) and so that eventually I will be able to use embedded SQLite to make an offline-first mobile experience.
 SQLite's documentation suggests that it can handle 100k transactions.
 Since each photo album will be deployed independently, and is private to friends and family, 100k seems more than enough.
 When I walked through the [checklist](https://www.sqlite.org/whentouse.html), it is clear enough that a full-featured database engine solves problems that I do not expect to encounter.
 So why not choose something that just works?

 TypeORM follows from choosing Typescript.
 It was designed to play well with a TS workflow, and is reasonably [well documented](https://github.com/typeorm/typeorm).
+The documentation uses async/await syntax so the code is easier to understand.
+Also, the models are declared using decorators to describe database columns, which again aids in code clarity.

 However, as nice as it is to work with, in some ways it is not production ready.
 For example, it has problems interacting with foreign key constraints in SQLite. https://github.com/typeorm/typeorm/issues/2576